ExaVault/evapi-python-samples/README.md

 When you're ready to write your own code, you can use our sample code as examples.
 You'll need to:

-1. Install our code library using `pip install evapi-python`
+1. Install our code library using `pip install exavault`
-1. Import the library in your scripts
+1. Import the `exavalt` library in your scripts
 1. (Optional) You can use the .env file just like our sample scripts do.
 1. Whenever you instantiate an Api object (ResourcesApi, UsersApi, etc.), override the configuration to point the code at the correct API URL: